jakobzhao/participatory-mapping/README.md

 That's it!
 You've successfully forked the 'participatory-mapping' repository from jakobzhao's account to your own account, and renamed it to 'my-awesome-map'.
 From now on, you can access this repository at https://github.com/YourUsername/my-awesome-map, where YourUsername is replaced by your actual GitHub username.

-> Once forked and renamed, you can clone the repository to your local machine.
-To do this, you'll need to have Git installed on your computer.
-If you don't have Git installed, you can download it from `https://git-scm.com/downloads`.
-Once Git is installed, you can clone the repository to your local machine.
-To do this,  you will need to use either Command Prompt on Windows or Terminal on Mac OS to complete this task.
-After opening the command prompt or terminal, please navigate to a desired directory for managing your projects using `cd`, like `cd C:\YourDirectory` in command prompt or `cd ~/YourDirectory` in Terminal.
-Then, clone the forked repository by typing `git clone https://github.com/YourUsername/my-awesome-map.git`
->
-> Once cloned to your local machine, you can edit your repository in your local machine using VS code.
-Visual Studio Code is a free source-code editor made by Microsoft for Windows, Linux, and MacOS.
-It includes support for debugging, embedded Git control, GitHub, syntax highlighting, intelligent code completion, snippets, and code refactoring.
-You can download it from the [Visual Studio Code download page](https://code.visualstudio.com/download).
-To open a repository in Visual Studio Code: please go to `File` -> `Open Folder...` on Windows or `File` -> `Open...` on MacOS, navigate to your cloned repository and open it.
-Now, you're ready to edit files in the repository.

-For the purpose of simplicity in this tutorial, we'll primarily utilize the GitHub web interface for editing the repository.
-To learn more about how to edit a repository through the web interface, please check out [this tutorial](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github).

-## 3. Understand the mechanism of the system
+## 3. Understand the system mechanism

 To know how the system works, we need to understand the structure of the repository, the functionality of the main files, and the system workflow.

 ### 3.1 repository structure